vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 and so on.

-This should work but of course, update of activity is not possible as on date on emulator or web chat, so we cannot really test it unless we integrate this with "msteams" channel.
+This **wil** work but of course, update of activity is not possible as on date on emulator or web chat, so we cannot really test it unless we integrate this with "msteams" channel.
 What we would experience with the example below on emulator/web chat is new activities being spit out on the channel, each having additional content !